Biden greets Zelensky at White House

 Ukrainian President Volodymyr Zelensky arrived at the White House on Wednesday afternoon, greeted by President Biden and first lady Jill Biden for the start of an unprecedented first trip to Washington since the Russia war began.

-Zelensky pulled up in a black SUV, donned with an American flag and a Ukrainian flag, that let him out on the South Lawn entrance.
+Zelensky pulled up in a black SUV, featuring an American flag and a Ukrainian flag, that let him out on the South Lawn entrance.

-Upon entrance to the Oval Office, Biden told Zelensky, “I’m delighted you could make the trip.”
+Upon entrance to the Oval Office, President Biden told Zelensky, “I’m delighted you could make the trip.”

-Zelensky, who said he wanted to come to the U.S. sooner, said he offers “all my appreciations from my heart and from the heart of all Ukrainians.”
-He also thanked Biden, Congress, and “ordinary people” for the support from the U.S. towards Ukraine.
+Zelensky, who said he wanted to come to the U.S. sooner, said he offered “all my appreciations from my heart and from the heart of all Ukrainians.”
+He also thanked the president, Congress and “ordinary people” for the support from the U.S. toward Ukraine.

-The Ukrainian president then presented Biden with a medal given to him from a Ukrainian solider.
+Zelensky then presented President Biden with a medal given to him from a Ukrainian soldier.

 The bilateral meeting is expected to last for two hours and will be followed by a joint press conference at 4:30 p.m.